 In December 2002, the NDA made a very big move in pension reforms.
 They decided that from 1/1/2004 onwards, all new staff recruited into the government would be switched out of the traditional defined-benefit pension and instead placed into a new individual-account defined contribution pension system.
-This was one of the major achievements of the economic reforms of that period.
-For a conceptual picture of the New Pension System (NPS), see this article
+This was one of the major achievements of . . . → Read More: The reversal of reforms on the New Pension System?

 PBT Today: Pittsburgh Pension Loses Out on Millions.

 Personally I am going to send each member of the pension board a copy of a book just about everyone who invests in the market should have anyway: